po0uyan/rust-secure-pass-gen/README.md

 ## Todo

 - [ ] Write more tests with more coverage.
+- [ ] More tests should be implemented in the future.
+Including security tests.
-- [ ] Use Boler along with a fuzzy engine to produce arbitrary configs for pass generators.
+- [ ] Use Bolero along with a fuzzy engine to produce arbitrary configs for pass generators.
 - [ ] Implement `mlock/mprotect` to protect the memory.
-- [ ] ...

 ## License

 MIT License.

+## Contribution

+Feel free to enhance this project by forking it and create a PR.
+Leave a start if you find this useful.